JVC Projectors

 HDR.
 Even when listening to industry veterans, HDR seems to primarily mean brightness to them, as if we're suddently increasing our cinema white levels by two to ten fold.
 In fact, brightness is the LEAST important attribute of the new HDR mastering specification.
 The letters literally mean High Dynamic Range, which is obviously about dynamic range and expanding the gradations and breadth within that larger bucket.

 Dolby incorrectly states that the human eye can see a 1,000,000:1 contrast ratio.
 This is only true in a dynamic sense, meaning that the eye has to open or close the iris for darker or brighter environments, at any which time people can only see about a 10,000:1 contrast ratio.
 This means that we're not going to ever be able to see details within a cave at the same time we're making out cloud details on a bright day.
 What does this mean in the world of projection and imagery?
 You don't need crazy brightness specifications.
 The SMPTE recommendation is still 16 FL (55 nits), so we still recommend and calibrate to this as 100% IRE brightness.
 Above 17 FL (59 nits), viewer fatigue begins as the eye has to adjust more for the dynamic contrast.
 Bias lighting, such as our optional tunable white bias lighting kit, starts to help by keeping the iris closed more, improving black levels and reducing fatigue.
 The next milestone is 22 FL (75 nits), which is the IMAX dual-projector white level.
 Then for those who enjoy brighter pictures, the THX recommendation is 25 FL (86 nits).
 The mastering studios still set SDR and HDR reference white levels to 29 FL (100 nits), no matter how bright your display is.
 Anything above this is only for a tiny bit of data alotted for specular highlights, which are of dubious artistic merit.
 Just above this is what we'd consider state of the art HDR, from Dolby Cinema.
 They calibrate to 31 FL (106 nits) and like IMAX they seek to wow their viewers for the couple hours they have them.
 Targeting above these levels are not recommended unless you're strictly talking about flat panels, which we reserve for watching Dr. Phil.
 For actual cinema, it's about high dynamic range and what happens within that range is far more important than the torches that blast beyond it.
+Of note, the new DCI HDR standard is 300 nits, so our highest end installations are getting into very high power levels.

 The reason that the HDR-10 peak specular goal for OLED is half (146 FL / 500 nits) of LCD (292 FL / 1000 nits) is that OLED black levels are zero.
 Coming from zero the contrast is infinite at any brightness level, and therefore achieving a high dynamic range is far easier to do when you have nice low black levels.
 The eye does not respond linearly, and like the HDR specification's massive dedication to data in the low IRE range we have much higher resolving power in the shadows, because that's where spooky things lurk.
 As the projection screen is coupled to the room much like speakers rely on the room's acoustics, we obviously have a lot to say about how to achieve quality black levels.